-What other Bakelite colors (if any) were these bow necklaces produced in? 🙂
+One wonders what other Bakelite colors (if any) these bow necklaces were produced in!

 Descriptions were evenly split between “bakelite” and “galalith” for the actual bow material.
 I am citing it as Bakelite because the seller of the first example actually tested it (see Vintage Plastic Jewelry: What It Is and Isn’t for the characteristics of these materials), whereas the others opted to call it galalith/’French bakelite’ instead, probably because they did not actually test it.

 The fact that the Mystery Jewelry Maker occasionally used Bakelite as well as glass stones as a decorative accent opens up some intriguing possibilities among some other 1930s jewelry items sometimes seen in the vintage market.
 Nevertheless, I don’t think they used those materials often; the vast majority of their pieces used enamel paint as the decorative medium.
-I have never yet found an all-original item containing any sort of beads or rhinestones, and don’t ever expect to; that would be totally at odds with their design esthetic.
+I have never yet found an all-original item containing any sort of beads, faux pearls, or rhinestones, and don’t ever expect to; that would be totally at odds with their design aesthetic.

 If you have any information about this jewelry or photographs of examples that do not yet appear in this blog series, I would be delighted to include them in a future post!
 Please use the Contact Form on the About the Chatsworth Lady page.